A novel eccentricity parameterization for transit-only models: Reparameterizing and

 Comparing equation \ref{eq:t14} with equation \ref{eq:vcve}, we see that we have entirely ignored the duration's dependence on the period, inclination, and planet size.
 This makes it far more manageable, and dramatically simplifies the covariance in well-constrained fits, but means that in regimes where the period, inclination, or planet size is not well-constrained (such as single or grazing transits), this parameter is a poor substitute for the observed transit duration and remains highly degenerate with the observed quantities.

 While this quantity is only approximately equal to the velocity, it is important to recognize that this approximation does not impact the accuracy of our model.
-It is merely a tool to step through parameter space, from which we derive the precise values of the parameters from which we generate the physical model without approximating the planet's velocity during transit.
+It is merely a tool to step through parameter space, from which we derive the precise values of the parameters and generate the physical model without approximating the planet's velocity during transit.

 However, there are several subtle problems this reparameterization introduces, which we address in the following subsections.